Mat1020/Mat1020/README.md

 # What's up? 👋

-Hi, my name is Matías (or Mati or Mat for short).
+Hi, my name is Matías (nickname Mati or Mat).

 I’m very passionate about Robotics Engineering and Computer Science.
 I love Raspberry Pi and its community, and I’m excited to be part of the community, too.
 I enjoy programming in my free time, creating and developing cool projects, and exploring software development--I’m eager to learn how to build websites and develop video games.